 Aministrative Assistant

 If you like administrative work and don’t want to do anything on the medical side, you could get a job as an administrative assistant for a physician.
-You would be in charge of scheduling appointments, recording medical charts, billing, and corresponding with patients.
+You would be responsible for scheduling appointments, recording medical charts, billing, and corresponding with patients.

 Applicants for administrative assistant jobs should be competent, highly organized, and efficient.